joshyam2/Penguin-Identifier/README.md

 # Penguin-Identifier
-Use ML techniques to accurately determine penguin species
+Used various ML techniques to accurately determine penguin species